-3.2.2.3 Assessment of the priority and fulfilment of stakeholder issues
+2.2.2.3.
+Assessment of the priority and fulfilment of stakeholder issues through different consultation techniques, the company can guarantee participation and take into account the opinions of all its stakeholders.

 Once the issues and stakeholders relevant to the company have been identified, the next stage of the materiality analysis involves the assessment of the priorities and fulfilment of issues in the opinion of stakeholders.
 This prioritisation allows us to identify the X axis of the prioritisation matrix, thus establishing which sustainability aspects are most important to stakeholders.